 At 80,000 miles, this itinerary costs the same as a direct flight to Bangkok.
 The total cash cost would be $150.50 if there were enough miles in the account, making the total extra cost of stopping in Paris only $41.
 That’s not much to visit Paris, and a lot less than a ticket between New York and Paris would cost separately.

 If you don’t have enough miles in your MileagePlus account, you can buy miles to make up the difference.
 That’s the reason for the sizable cash cost for this award ticket.
-Though it’s generally not a good idea to buy miles, because of their price, it can be a good option if you only need to top up your account with a few thousand miles.
+Though it’s generally not a good idea to buy miles, because of their price, it can be a good option if you only need to

 One final note: When you’re building an itinerary, the cost in miles will not change if your destinations remain the same.
 The taxes and fees might, though, depending on the specific routes you’re flying and the airports you travel through.